Yakima

 If given enough notice, we can usually find volunteers that can foster sit for short durations.
 We ask that foster parents always keep the Foster Program Coordinator aware of any temporary foster sitting situations.

 This is a great opportunity to help animals that may be sick, too young, injured, or unsocialized/timid/stressed.
-Please fill out a foster application.
-You can also email [email protected] to express your interest in fostering.
+Please fill out a foster application on our website.
+You can also email Rachel at: [email protected] if you live in Yakima County, or Kristine at: [email protected] if you live in the City of Ellensburg to express your interest in fostering.
 Please provide some information about your living situation including why you want to foster, information about you and your family, if you have other animals or children, and contact information for the foster coordinator to contact you.

-Please contact [email protected] with any additional questions.
-She would be happy to answer any questions you may have about fostering for the Yakima Humane Society.
+In Yakima County, please contact Rachel at: [email protected] or City of Ellensburg please contact Kristine at: [email protected] with any additional questions.
+They would be happy to answer any questions you may have about fostering for the Yakima Humane Society.

 Foster Application